 Hinata couldn't help but feel surprised to hear Togami sound so conciliatory – and it did take a few seconds for the others to mumble their agreement, so he wondered if they were thinking that they couldn't decide whether or not Togami had realized he wasn't the leader anymore, even after all the drama he'd caused.
 Still, it wasn't at the forefront of his mind.
 "I don't get what we're supposed to do, though," he said.
 "The only one of us who has a clue about medical stuff is Tsumiki, and the rest of us…"

 "Need to not get infected!"
 Saionji said.
 "I'm not getting any kind of fever just because we keep breathing the same air they did, and I'm not gonna wait around for that pig bitch to do anything about it.
 We need them as far away from us as possible, and fast."

 "Wait, then you mean…a quarantine?"
 The word was harsh on Hinata's ears.
 "Do we really have to go that far?"

 "Do you have any better ideas?"
 Owari said. "'Cause if it keeps the fever from getting to us, then it sounds good to me."

-Until that moment Hinata had been sure that quarantine was the most ridiculous idea he'd ever heard - but then, he'd thought the same thing about the summer festival, or guarding the game, or throwing the party.
-He should used to these kinds of measures by now - this wasn't anything new.
+Until that moment Hinata had been sure that quarantine was the most ridiculous idea he'd ever heard – but then, he'd thought the same thing about the summer festival, or guarding the game, or throwing the party.
+He should have been used to these kinds of measures by now – this wasn't anything new.
 "Alright," he said.
 "If it's what we have to do.
 But where will the rest of us go?"